Toy4Run12/HELLO-WORLD/README.md

-I'm about to just say fuck the world an everyone in it cuz ain't nobody really care about anyone only themselves.# HELLO-WORLD
+# HELLO-WORLD

 Without you

+Fuck the world and everyone in it